BENEFITING: FOREST TRENDS ASSOCIATION

 Forest Trends is an international, environmental non-profit organization that works to fully recognize the values that nature provides to society.
 Forests, coral reefs, tall grass prairies, and marine ecosystems provide fundamental services to us including carbon sequestration, clean water, storm protection for our coastlines, stable climate, and habitat for the rich biodiversity of the planet.
 Forest Trends employs cutting-edge market mechanisms to make these priceless environmental services valuable in mainstream capital markets.

-For 15 years Forest Trends has searched for and piloted innovative projects that create market-based incentives and payment mechanisms to value environmental ecosystems.
+For 15 years Forest Trends has searched for and piloted innovative project that create market-based incentives and payment mechanisms to value environmental ecosystems.
 It has worked alongside local communities and indigenous peoples, and built partnerships between governments, financial institutions, and civil society to pioneer approaches that invest in the ecosystem services of our planet.